Saydeezr/M.A.S.H/README.md

 ## Usage
 Open the application in your browser.
 Answer the questions presented to you.
-Click the “Predict” button to see your future.
+Click the “Submit” button to see your future.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.